Fazestar01/Car-Price-Analysis/README.md

 With high R-Squared value of 0.76 and a P-value of 0.0001 this factor is the best predictor for price, with an incredibly strong relationship.

 #### Verdict:
 All factors except for car height are good predictors for car pricing, with engine size having the strongest correlation with price.
-We can accept the altenative hypothesis and reject the null hypothesis.
+We can accept the alternative hypothesis and reject the null hypothesis.

 ### *Hypothesis 2* Brand names have an impact on car pricing:
 ![alt text](image-7.png)